tsuyoshi-otake/otak-zen/README.md

 ## Usage
 1. Launch VS Code and install the extension.
-2. Click the "Zen" button in the status bar to open the Webview.
+2. Click the "禅" button in the status bar to open the Webview.
 3. In the Webview, enjoy the animated scene of fish along with interactive feeding actions.
 4. Customize the number of creatures through VS Code settings.